ManimCommunity/manim/docs/source/installation/windows.rst

 Optional Dependencies
 ---------------------

-In order to make use of Manim's interface to LaTeX for, e.g., rendering equations, LaTeX has to be installed as well.
+In order to make use of Manim's interface to LaTeX to, for example, render equations, LaTeX has to be installed as well.
 Note that this is an optional
 dependency: if you don't intend to use LaTeX, you don't have to install it.